Understand table design

 In summary, StarRocks performs the following five steps to locate a row of a table by using the prefix that is composed of the dimension columns for the row:

 Search the prefix index table to locate the sequence number of the starting row in the data block taken by the row of interest.

 Search the row number index table of each dimension column to locate the data blocks for the dimension column.

 Read the data blocks.

 Search the data blocks to locate the row onto which the dimension column index is mapped.

 This section introduces the mechanisms that help StarRocks process data at higher speeds.

-StarRocks provides the data model Aggregate Key.
-For an Aggregate Key table, the rows that have the same values in the table's dimension columns can be aggregated into a single row.
+StarRocks provides the Aggregate table.
+For an Aggregate table, the rows that have the same values in the table's dimension columns can be aggregated into a single row.
 The value in each dimension column remains unchanged for the new row generated from the aggregation, and the values in each metric column are aggregated by the aggregate function you specify to produce the resulting value for the new row in the metric column.
 Pre-aggregation helps accelerate aggregate operations.

 Partitioning and bucketing